-The I-20 is issued to nonimmigrant students who have been accepted for enrollment at an SEVP-certified educational institution in the United States.
-The DSOs in the Graduate School Office process the I-20 document for international students who are admitted to Weill Cornell Graduate School of Medical Sciences (WCGS).
-All international students will need an I-20 for visa application, to enter the U.S., and as an evidence of your F-1 status while in the U.S.
+The I-20 is issued to nonimmigrant students who have been admitted for enrollment at an SEVP-certified educational institution in the United States.
+The PDSO and DSOs in the Graduate School Office process the I-20 document for international students who are admitted to Weill Cornell Medicine.
+All international students will need an I-20 for a visa application, to enter the U.S., and as evidence of your F-1 status while in the U.S.

 Once you are admitted to one of our graduate programs, we will send you an "I-20 Request" email to complete an online I-20 request form and submit all of the necessary supporting documents.
-You will need the form to apply for a student visa stamp at a U.S. consulate, unless you are a Canadian citizen.
+We will then be able to determine the immigration process involved for you to enroll at Weill Cornell.

 All new and transfer students must provide the following supporting documents in order for WCGS to issue your I-20.
-The I-20 request process usually begins 2 to 3 months prior to the program start date and the processing time will take approximately 7 business days.
-Please note that incomplete documentation will delay I-20 processing.
+Your I-20 may be issued to you in advance of 365 days.
+Upon receiving all the required documentation, WCGS will take between 1-2 business days to process your request, and, if applicable issue you the I-20.
+It will be emailed to you.
+Please note that incomplete documentation will delay processing.

 Gather the following required documents in PDF format: